 Table of Contents

-You can usually recognize that your baby is experiencing baby congestion by the way they breathe.
-When a baby breathes, even without visible mucus, you might hear noisy, snuffly, or rattly sounds, almost like snoring or snorting.
+It’s easy to tell if your baby is congested by listening to their breathing and looking for other symptoms.
+When you listen, you might hear noisy, snuffly, or rattly sounds, almost like snoring or snorting.

 Watch for the following symptoms as indicators of congestion: